mukeshsoni/haskell-programming-book/chapter09/the_fearful_symmetry.md

       | length s == 0 = l
       | otherwise = go ((drop 1) $ dropWhile (/= separator) s) (l ++ [takeWhile (/= separator) s])
 ```

+3. Now let’s look at what those two functions have in common.
+Try writing a new function that parameterizes the character you’re breaking the string argument on and rewrite myWords and myLines using it.

+**Ans**

+Already did that as answer to question (2)